the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 (rr-open-data-barriers)=
 ## Barriers to Data Sharing
-Some academics still find sharing data difficult.
+Many academics find sharing data difficult.
 Recent surveys {cite}`Stuart2018sharing` conducted amongst researchers show that they find sharing data difficult because:

 - Organising data in a presentable and useful way is challenging (mentioned by 46%)